bktsim/bktsim/README.md

 My interest stems from my passion for live streaming, something that I love to watch in my free time - where problems like latency, sync, networking, video encoding, learned rate-distortion optimization, and robustly distributing content all occur.

-I am a full-stack developer with experience in various fields of software:
+I am a full-stack developer with work experience in various fields of software:

 * Currently at Arista Networks, I work on network switches on the platform team with a focus on using C++ and Python to develop and support Arista switches on [SONiC]([url](https://github.com/sonic-net/SONiC)), an open-source networking operating system (NOS).
 * Previously at Alida, I worked on creating interactive and web-accessible components with React, TypeScript and Jest; I also worked to plan and create the architecture for migrating the frontend application to a new backend API contract, as well as supporting other backend-related features using C# and JavaScript.